 Since 2002, Fifteen London has trained more than 164 young adults to become chefs.
 Today, 80% of graduates are still in the hospitality industry.
 Building on this success – and continuing Jamie’s mission to get more new chefs into the industry – our apprentice programme will now be in action across all of Jamie’s 46 UK restaurants, including Fifteen London.
 Our partners in Cornwall and Amsterdam will keep delivering their centralised programme.Find out more.

 The Food Revolution has to be global for it to make an impact.
-We work with partners all over the world to raise awareness and pressurise governments and businesses to get serious about how they provide children with access to nutritious food.
-In 2016, we are campaigning at key events, including the World Health Assembly, the Nutrition for Growth Summit in Rio and the UN General Assembly in New York.Find out more.
+We work with partners all over the world to raise awareness and pressurise governments and businesses to get serious about making sure children have access to the right food.
+We're campaigning for leaders around the world to implement the six points of Jamie’s action plan and put an end to obesity.
+Go to www.jamiesfoodrevolution.org/obesity to read Jamie's six point plan.Find out more.

 In lobbying the UK Government to introduce a strong and robust multi-sectoral Childhood Obesity Strategy, together with medical experts and professionals, Jamie launched a six-point plan to tackle childhood obesity in the UK in November 2015.
 This plan details a range of proposed policies, initiatives, incentives and community-based interventions, which together create a powerful tool to change the way children access and consume food and drink.Find out more.